otuhii/networkprog/proccessor/arm7cpu/verilogPractice/projects_to_learn_verilog.md

   - Output: Data out (8 bits).
   - Functionality: Write data to a specific address or read data from an address.
 ---

+i dont care(( like i gonna start writing cpu and actually see how all this connects and so.
+I grasped basics of verilog and everything else would find out in process of building

 ### **6. Multiplexers and Demultiplexers**
 - **Project**: Design a 4-to-1 multiplexer and a 1-to-4 demultiplexer.